-The provider maintains a quality assurance system comprised of valid data from multiple measures, including evidence of candidates' and completers' positive impact on P-12 student learning and development.
-The provider supports continuous improvement that is sustained and evidence-based, and that evaluates the effectiveness of its completers.
-The provider uses the results of inquiry and data
+The provider maintains a quality assurance system that consists of valid data from multiple measures and supports continuous improvement that is sustained and evidence-based.
+The system is developed and maintained with input from internal and external stakeholders.
+The provider uses the results of inquiry and data collection to establish priorities, enhance program elements, and highlight innovations.